What Element Has 7 Protons And 7 Neutrons? You Won’t Believe What It Is!

 Not All Nitrogen Is the Same

 Many people assume all nitrogen atoms are identical.
+While nitrogen-14 dominates, nitrogen-15 exists in small quantities and behaves slightly differently in chemical reactions.
 They're not.
-While nitrogen-14 dominates, nitrogen-15 exists in small quantities and behaves slightly differently in chemical reactions.
 This difference becomes crucial in fields like paleoclimatology, where scientists study ancient climates by examining nitrogen ratios in ice cores.

 Stability Doesn't Mean Boring